First Battle of Porto: Battle

 Bishop Castro organized an army of 24,000 men to defend Porto.

 Generals Lima and Parreiras commanded two battalions, each of the 6th, 18th and 21st Infantry Regiments, and one battalion of the 9th and other units.

 The 4,500 Portuguese regulars were supported by 10,000 ordenanças (militia) and 9,000 armed citizens.

 When Soult hurled Merle, Mermet, Heudelet, Franceschi and Lahoussaye at the Portuguese deployed north of the city, on the weakest part of the Portuguese line of defence, Castro's force soon dissolved and the battle became a massacre.

-The Portuguese tried to escape from the French in the city but were chased by the French cavalry throughout the streets, and their regular units were annihilated.
+The Portuguese tried to escape from the French in the city but were chased by the French cavalry through the streets, and their regular units were annihilated.